|

 Dad & Grandfather converted the

-building into a house and a garage
+building into a house, garage and

-and his parents and sister moved to
+shed.
+His parents and sister moved

-their property in early 1948. |
+to their property in early 1948. |

 His personal connections started in